 Kane is symbolic of how being involved in sport at an early age can reap later benefits.
 He was spotted when he was eight and playing for Ridgeway Rovers – a youth club both David Beckham and Andros Townsend played for – before eventually joining the Tottenham Hotspurs Academy in July 2009, aged 15.

 However, he’s alert to the undue pressure that children can fall under to succeed.
 “I think sport is a great way for kids to make new friends and stay fit and healthy.
 Although it is important, it should be all about enjoyment early on.
 They shouldn’t be introduced to it with a view to it becoming a profession.”
 Likewise, his advice to dads hoping to foster a love of sport in their children is one of mellow encouragement.
 “I don’t think it’s something you can force or even have to foster.
 If they do find a passion for a certain sport, it will just come naturally.
 Then you can support whatever they want to do.”

 His dad instilled a strong work ethic in him, telling him to believe in his ability, at an early age.
 It’s something he says has helped carry him through to today, where last month he netted his 100th club career goal and counting for Spurs.
 To put it into deadly-footballing context, he was 12 games quicker than Thierry Henry in reaching that milestone.

 Will Kane be passing on his paternal knowledge and teaching his daughter football?
 “We’re not quite at that stage yet, but I’ll let her decide when she’s old enough.
 You never know, though – she might inherit some footballing genes!”

-If Ivy’s anything like her dad when it comes to kicking a ball, the future’s looking bright and golden for English football.
+If Ivy’s anything like her dad when it comes to kicking a ball, the future’s looking golden for English football.